Standish Backus: Biography

 Born in Detroit, he attended Princeton University, where he obtained in 1933 a degree in architecture.
-He then spent a year at the University of Munich studying painting.
+He then spent a year at the Ludwig-Maximilians-Universität München studying painting.
 After a brief period in Maine studying watercolor under Eliot O'Hara, he relocated to Santa Barbara, in 1935 and began working full-time as an artist.
 At the start of the Second World War he commissioned as an ensign in the Naval Reserve in 1940, and became an active-duty officer in 1941.
 He spent most of the war assigned to Net and Boom Defenses in the South Pacific.

 He transferred to a special graphic presentation unit in 1945 and spent the last year of the Pacific theater as a combat artist.
 By the end of the war he had obtained the rank of commander.
 He left active service in May 1946 and taught at the University of California, Santa Barbara from 1947 to 1948.

 He returned to active duty in 1955 to 1956 to travel with Admiral Richard Evelyn Byrd to Antarctica as part of "Operation Deepfreeze" to record images of the exploration.

 Backus returned to California and continued to paint.
 He died in Santa Barbara in 1989.
 His work is in the collections of the Santa Barbara Museum of Art, the Los Angeles County Museum of Art, and the Naval Historical Center.

 In 1936 in New York City, Backus married Barbara Babcock, who predeceased him.
 Upon his death, he was survived by a daughter, a granddaughter, and three sisters.
 His brother Charles Backus, who graduated from Princeton University, in 1939, was killed in 1965 while foxhunting, when his horse failed to make a jump and fell on top of him.